 The legs are the body’s primary mode of transportation, and pants are their first line of defense.
 Finding the best hiking pants for your objective can keep your legs comfortable, warm (or cool), and abrasion-free, keeping your mind on the trail ahead.

 We focused on comfort, durability, construction, performance, and price, relying on the experience of our field testers.
 These folks tested pants across the Andean cloud forests, deep desert canyons, high mountain peaks, on long-distance trails, and even in everyday use.
-Pants have such innovative technology, with fabrics that can shed water, block the sun, deflect sharp sticks and rocks, and still perform after years of wear and tear.
+These pants feature innovative materials, with fabrics that can shed water, block the sun, deflect sharp sticks and rocks, and still perform after years of wear and tear.

-While there isn’t a single pair of pants that work for everyone, we’ve tested a variety of pants and broken them down into relevant categories.
-If you need help determining what you need in your hiking pants, jump to our buyer’s guide at the end of this article, or check out our comparison chart and FAQ.
+While there isn’t a single pair of pants that works for everyone, we’ve tested a variety of models and broken them down into relevant categories.
+If you want help determining what you need in your hiking pants, jump to our buyer’s guide at the end of this article, or check out our comparison chart and FAQ.

 Outdoor Research Men’s Ferrosi Pants